adines/SemiSeg/README.md

 ![workflow](assets/DataDistillation.svg)

+**Parameters:**
++ baseModel (str): String with the name of the base segmentation architecture to be used to perform data distillation.
++ baseBackbone (str): String with the name of the base backbone architecture to be used to perform data distillation.
++ targetModel (str): String with the name of the segmentation architecture that will be trained at the end of the process.
++ targetBackbone (str): String with the name of the bacbone architecture that will be trained at the end of the process.
++ transforms (list\[str\]): List with the names of the different transformations to be applied to the images in the data distillation.
++ path (str): String with the path to the labelled images.
++ outputath (str): String with the path where the target model will be saved.
++ bs (int): Batch size of images used in training the models.
++ size ((int,int)): Image size used for model training.

 ### Model Distillation
 In the case of Model Distillation (1) several models are trained in the initial annotated images, (2) these model are ensembled to label new images, and (3) a new model is trained in both, the initial labelled images and the automatically annotated images in (2).